MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 # Deploy an ASP.NET Core Web App with a SQL Database to Azure

-Azure App Service provides a highly scalable, self-patching web hosting service using the Linux operating system.
-This tutorial shows how to create an ASP.NET Core app and connect it to a SQL Database.
-When you're done, you'll have an ASP.NET Core MVC app running in App Service on Linux.
+Azure App Service provides a highly scalable, self-patching web hosting service that you can use to easily deploy apps on Windows or Linux.
+In this tutorial, you'll learn how to deploy an ASP.NET Core app to Azure App Service and connect it to an Azure SQL Database.

 :::image type="content" source="media/azure-app-in-browser.png" alt-text="This is an architecture diagram about how the solution works in Azure":::

-This article assumes you are already familiar with general [.NET development](/learn/paths/build-javascript-applications-nodejs/) and have it installed locally.
+This article assumes general familiarity with [.NET]("https://dotnet.microsoft.com/download/dotnet/6.0") and assumes you have it installed locally.
 You'll also need an Azure account with an active subscription.
 If you do not have an Azure account, you [can create one for free](https://azure.microsoft.com/free/nodejs/).

 ## 1 - Setup the Sample Application